gbif/vocabulary/notes.md

 - Deprecating a concept
   - A concept can be deprecated with or without replacement.
   - Any children of the concept being deprecated will be reassigned as children of the target.
-  - A concept can be deprecated with no replacement only if it has no children.
+  - A concept can be deprecated with no replacement only if it has no children or if we deprecate all the children too.
   - There is an option to deprecate a concept and all its children - children will be deprecated without replacement.

 - Restore a deprecated concept
   - Fields deprecated, deprecatedBy and replacedBy are set to null.
   - If the restored concept has a parent deprecated, we update it with the current replacement.
   - There is an option to restore a concept and all its deprecated children.

-// TODO: deprecation without replacement with children -> now it's not allowed but should be if we deprecate all the children too
+  - A deprecated concept cannot be restored if its vocabulary is deprecated.